anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 At Yelp, we launch hundreds of thousands of containers per day.
 They've become a critical part of our operations, used extensively during development, in test, and in production.
 But it wasn't always that way - Yelp had more than a decade of engineering done without containers, and is backed by large engineering teams used to the world without them.

-In this talk, we'll reflect on our journey into Docker, discussing both the challenges and the wins it's brought us.
-We'll cover some of our open-source Docker projects, such as PaaSTA and dumb-init, and how we've used them to improve the developer experience and ship better code faster.
-And we'll discuss the strategies for integrating containers that have worked well, as well as the ones that have flopped.
+Chris will reflect on Yelp's journey into Docker, discussing both the challenges and the wins it's brought us.
+He'll cover some of our open-source Docker projects, such as PaaSTA and dumb-init, and how we've used them to improve the developer experience and ship better code faster.
+And he'll discuss the strategies for integrating containers that have worked well, as well as the ones that have flopped.

 #### <a name="autopilot"></a>_Autopilot: Running Real-world Applications in Containers_ <span style="font-size: smaller">- [Tim Gross](#timg)</span>